 The cost of genetic testing typically ranges from approximately $350 to $4,000 depending on the type of testing being performed.
-If a genetic mutation is identified in an individual, the cost to test other family members usually drops significantly.
+If a genetic mutation is identified in an individual, the genetic screening cost to other family members usually drops significantly.

 We also discuss federal and state legislative protections and potential gaps regarding genetic information.
-For more information, please see the Genetic Information Nondiscrimination Act (GINA).
+For more information on the regulation of genetic tests, please see the Genetic Information Nondiscrimination Act (GINA).

 Genetic tests are currently available for the following conditions and many others: